nozzi325/ExchangeRatesApp/README.md

 ## Description

-This educational project aims to demonstrate how to build a simple console application that interacts with a web API, parses JSON responses, and provides various currency-related functionalities.
+This educational project aims to build a simple console application that interacts with a web API, parses JSON responses, and provides various currency-related functionalities.
 The application includes SLF4J and Logback for efficient logging, capturing errors and information during its execution.

 ## Usage